benfalk/blog/source/_posts/2015-06-04-more-curl-per-minute.markdown

 ---
 Today I had to do some advance `curl`ing and I though I would share what I did to really get the most out of what I was doing.
-Essentially I had a huge CSV of values that I wanted to go through and get the status header for.
-One option possible was to bust out Ruby or Elixir and write some _quick_ software to accomplish the task; but bash once again has come out on top with the _one liner_ that seems to be ideal.
+Essentially I had a huge CSV of values that I wanted to go through and get the status code for.
+One option possible was to bust out Ruby or Elixir and write some _quick_ software to accomplish the task; but bash once again has come out on top with the _one_ _liner_ that seems to be ideal.

 <!-- more -->